blue-veery-gmbh/spring-rest-2-ts/docs/article.md

     orderTimestamp: string;
 }
 ```
-as we see if field has Jackson annotation it is taken into account if not transformation is based on Jva types to TypeScript
+as we see if field has Jackson annotation it is taken into account if not transformation is based on Java types to TypeScript
 mapping.
 There is support for Type names mapping In Java we see that there is `OrderDTO` by providing proper name mapper which
 cuts off postfix `DTO` and we get type `Order`
 ##### Observable based service:
-Mapping of model classes is quite easy, more interesting is mapping of Spring REST controllers for which in TypeScript there is
+Mapping of model classes is quite easy, more interesting is a mapping of Spring REST controllers for which in TypeScript there is
 generated implementation to call endpoints, such approach hides under method names paths and parameters names so code will
 be resistant to changes on the backend.
 What is more important we transform return types to selected web frameworks,
 for Angular 2+ there is generated valid Angular service ready to use for injection: